Exporting a project¶

-To quickly rename a bunch of clips to match the Context template you can use the standard Rename Shots dialog.
+To quickly rename a bunch of clips to match the tag patterns you can use the builtin Rename Shots dialog.
 It is located in the context menu under

 Rename works on a selection of clips.
 The ### will be replaced by the increment value and the number of selected clips.

 With the project structure setup, it is time to export the project to ftrack.